dmitrymarokhonov/js-and-aq-testable-web-application/my-movies/README.md

 # My Movies React app

-Go to the project folder and run `npm start`
+Go to the project folder and run
+`npm install typescript`
+and then
+`npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.